MicrosoftDocs/Hololens/hololens/hololens2-autopilot.md

 - [Troubleshoot Windows device enrollment problems in Microsoft Intune](https://docs.microsoft.com/mem/intune/enrollment/troubleshoot-windows-enrollment-errors)
 - [Windows Autopilot - Policy Conflicts](https://docs.microsoft.com/mem/autopilot/policy-conflicts)

-## Feedback for Autopilot
+## Feedback and support for Autopilot

 To provide feedback or report issues, use one of the following methods:

+- For support on device registration please contact your reseller or distributor.
+- For general support inquiries about Windows Autopilot, or for issues like profile assignments, group creation or MEM portal controls, [please contact Microsoft Endpoint Manager support](https://docs.microsoft.com/mem/get-support)
+- If your device is registered to the Autopilot service and the profile is assigned on MEM portal, contact HoloLens [support](https://docs.microsoft.com/hololens/) (see 'Support' card).
+Please open a support ticket and if applicable, include screenshots and logs by capturing [offline diagnostic logs](hololens-diagnostic-logs.md#offline-diagnostics) during the out-of-box-experience (OOBE).
-- Use the Feedback Hub app.
-You can find this app on a HoloLens-connected computer.
+- To report an issue from the device, use the Feedback Hub app on your HoloLens.
 In Feedback Hub, select the **Enterprise Management** > **Device** category.
-When you provide feedback or report an issue, provide a detailed description.
-If applicable, include screenshots and logs.
-- If you encounter issues in Intune during registration of device or Autopilot profile not getting assigned, please open a support ticket at [https://aka.ms/apsupport](https://aka.ms/apsupport) .
-- If you encounter issues on HoloLens device during the Autopilot experience, please open a support ticket at [https://aka.ms/hlsupport](https://aka.ms/hlsupport) with [offline diagnostic logs](hololens-diagnostic-logs.md#offline-diagnostics).

-  Provide a detailed description in your message.
-However, unless Support personnel specifically request it, do not include data such as screenshots or logs.
-Such data might include private or personally identifiable information (PII).
+- To provide general feedback on Autopilot for HoloLens, you can submit this [survey](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR7vUmjNI0XhCp1T72ODD84xUMEM3TVJPOURBRkNVWkYwM0RWWEhJNVdJSi4u&wdLOR=cEF1F57F6-AD9B-4CCE-B919-AB5AE320A993)